Jesse-Kerr/meetup_retentions/README.md

 1. I hypothesize that groups in different Meetup categories will have different percentages of returners.

-2. I also hypothesize that this will be inversely correlated to the 'popularity' of that category, measured either by # of groups in the category or average attendees per meetup event for the group.
+2. I also hypothesize that this will be inversely correlated to the 'popularity' of that category.
+In other words, I hypothesize that the more popular a group, the lower its retention.

 *NULL HYPOTHESIS*